profdc9/GuitarPico/README.md

 There is also a feature to determine the frequency and note being played, to help with tuning a guitar.
 Also, if plugged into USB, notes played on the guitar are sent as MIDI events to the PC to turn the guitar into a MIDI instruments.
 However, this feature is imperfect (but this useful for tuning).

 As well as a MIDI device, the guitar pedal appears as a COM port.
 The effect settings may be retrieved from the pedal or programmed into the pedal through this interface using text commands at a prompt.
 Type "HELP" for a list of the commands.
+For example, typing "CONF 0 0" lists all of the current effects configuration data.
+The data is output in the form of the commands used to reprogram the same state back into the device, so these may be directly copied into a text file and pasted back into a terminal to recreate the configuration.

 There is also a VGA port that will be used to implement video effects.

-The hardware is licensed under CC-BY-SA 4.0 and software under the zlib license, both open source licenses.
+The hardware is licensed under CC-BY-SA 4.0 and software under the zlib license (no warranty, yes commercial and noncommercial use), both open source licenses.

 ![Picture](Pics/GuitarPicoPic.jpg)
 ![Picture](Pics/StompBox.jpg)